 The recommendations contained in this Strategic Plan are the result of a systematic review of Alaska's existing traffic records system components and interviews with those persons knowledgeable in their use and operation.
-This information, combined with the ATRCC's knowledge of traffic records concepts and contemporary approaches to traffic safety has resulted in this plan.
+These findings have been combined with the ATRCC's knowledge of traffic records concepts and contemporary approaches to traffic safety to produce this strategic plan.
 The purpose of the traffic records review was to update knowledge of Alaska's:

-- Compliance with recommended standards, practices, and federal guidelines. - Efficiency and effectiveness regarding data processing, information sharing, and existing technology. - Ability to support highway safety program management with timely and accurate traffic records information.
+- Compliance with recommended standards, practices, and Federal guidelines. - Efficiency and effectiveness of data processing, information exchange, and existing technology. - Ability to support highway safety program management with timely and accurate traffic records information.

-This Strategic Plan includes a synthesis of information derived from the following sources:
+This Strategic Plan includes a synthesis by the review team of information derived from the following sources:

-- Interviews with data collectors, users, and system managers who work with traffic records data throughout Alaska. - The 2016 Traffic Records Assessment Report. - System documentation for the various data systems identified. - Recommended practices and standards promulgated by various federal agencies and professional organizations involved in transportation, highway safety, and traffic records. - Technical expertise of the consultant in the definition, development, and use of traffic records to support national, state, and local highway and traffic safety applications. - Knowledge and expertise of the ATRCC.
+- Consideration of the continuation of the strategies to address traffic records deficiencies noted in the previous 2016 Traffic Records Assessment that are still in development and noted in the previous Traffic Records Strategic Plan that remain relevant. - Interviews with data collectors, users, and system managers of traffic records data throughout the state. - 2022 Traffic Records Assessment Report. - System documentation for the various data systems identified. - Recommended practices and standards promulgated by various Federal agencies and professional organizations involved in transportation, highway safety, and traffic records. - Technical expertise of the project team itself in the definition, development, and use of traffic records to support national, state, and local highway and traffic safety applications. - Knowledge and expertise of the ATRCC.